<<Previous | Story Intro | Return to Stories | Next >>

 "Kinsey is up to his ass in other things," Casey said, not realizing her pun until the chuckles of her teammates filled the air.

-"We have a Goa'uld headed this way, two more that could be a real problem, and we sit here doing nothing!"
+"We have a Goa'uld headed this way, two more who could be a real problem, and we sit here doing nothing!"
 Jack grumped.

 "It's the way the game has to be played," Daniel said quietly.